 Connect the output port (right) of the

-Now that you have a Data Workflow configured to run your operation.
-Let's configure your first Data Workflow to trigger it.
-In this step, we'll also add a way to stop your loop once you've created all of your submissions.
+Now that you have a Data Workflow configured to run your operation, update your first Data Workflow to trigger it.
+In this step, you’ll also add a way to stop your loop once you've created all of your submissions.

 Configure the Third Output Operator